gajjarv/PulsarSearch/README.md

    period will be compared to a list of know pulsars.
 For this list of known pulsar which in file "psr_cats.txt" will be used.
-   In this file all the strong pulsars above 40 mJy and within observable range of LOFAR as listed.
+   In this file all the strong pulsars above 40 mJy and within observable range of GBT as /listed.
 One can add more pulsar into this list but the format of the file should not change.
    The criteria for calling
    perticular candidate a known pulsar is hard coded in the script.